 Raw material cost forms a large part of the cost structure of the auto ancillary companies.
-Thus, any increase in the price of raw material (especially steel, copper, aluminium) can have a significant impact on the profitability of the company.
-The ability to pass on the increase in the raw material prices in a timely manner can have a significant impact on the profitability of the company.
-This apart, raw material sourcing arrangements and ability to procure components and other parts at competitive rates also is a key factor.

-Further, efforts on product engineering and adoption of best manufacturing process etc. can also help lower material costs and this augurs well in maintaining overall profitability margins of the company.
+Thus, any increase in the price of raw material (especially steel, copper, aluminium) and ability to pass on the same in a timely manner is key to sustaining profitability.
+This apart, raw material sourcing arrangements and the ability to procure components and other parts at competitive rates also is a key factor.
+Further, efforts on product engineering and adoption of best manufacturing process, etc., can also help lower material costs and this augurs well in maintaining overall profitability margins of the company.
+Employee expense is the other major cost item that impacts the overall cost of production and hence an analysis of its past trend is carried out.
+While CARE evaluates the above factors to understand cost structure, the nature of the product, its degree of complexity and technology involved in manufacturing and extent of value addition eventually defines the overall profitability.

+vi.
 Conformity to Regulatory Norms

-CARE also focuses on company's plans to adopt regulatory changes (viz. implementation of BS-VI compliant components, increase in load carrying capacity of heavy vehicles).
-Fuel consumption, emission and safety norms introduced, has made it imperative for the auto component suppliers to adapt latest technology.
+CARE also focuses on the company's plans to adopt regulatory changes (viz., implementation of BS-VI compliant components, increase in load carrying capacity of heavy vehicles).
+Fuel consumption, emission and safety norms introduced, have made it imperative for the auto component suppliers to adapt latest technology.
 CARE positively views companies with roadmap of manufacturing components complaint to progressive regulatory norms.